Suryanarayanan-Balaji/GPT-MolBERTa/README.md

 2. Processed Textual Dataset
 The datasets used for this project are nine official datasets from MoleculeNet with text descriptions added.
 The datasets are provided in this link: https://drive.google.com/file/d/1ECiSlUT8yvJBSErjR9f_dLV_2r6PxCQe/view?usp=drive_link.
 The zip file should be unzipped and placed in GPT-MolBERTa folder.

+### Pretraining
+If pretraining the model with other datasets, the following steps must be followed.

 ### Finetuning
 The training configurations for GPT-MolBERTa can be found in the config_finetune.yaml file.